About Eyes

 Sound familiar?

-Before denouncing, let us remember that the Allied Air Forces did exactly the same to Germany.
+Before denouncing, let us remember that the Allied Air Forces did the same to Germany.
 The country was a wasteland when the War in Europe ended with unconditional surrender on 9 May 1945.

 I’m moved to include here my German friend’s comment and advice regarding this website because she is absolutely correct, and I am, indeed, grateful to her.